 Hālau Hula Aulani is a hula school located in Roseburg, Oregon, offering lessons in hula, the traditional dance of Hawaiʻi, in addition to other Polynesian dance forms.
 It offers ongoing weekly classes as well as special workshop opportunities.
-While Hālau Hula Aulani has been active in the community of Roseburg for nearly 40 years, it recently converted to a full-fledged studio with space to accommodate all.
+While Hālau Hula Aulani has been active in the community of Roseburg for over 40 years, it recently relocated to a full-fledged studio with space to accommodate all.
 The hālau consists of 120 haumāna ages 3 to adult.

 Hālau Hula Aulani was established in Roseburg, Oregon in 1983 by kumu hula Sharon Aulani Smith.
 What began as a small hobby – teaching hula to a few neighborhood children – grew significantly over time into a full-fledged hālau hula in rural Oregon.